-Topics of expertise and interest
+Topics of expertise

 Information in the Age of Revolutions

-My book manuscript, “The Page of Revolutions,” focuses on how North Americans experienced information from abroad during the Age of Revolutions.
-How did news flows mediate between North Americans’ experience of “revolution” abroad and the actual events in places such as Paris, Port-au-Prince, Dublin, and Geneva?
+My first book project focuses on how North Americans learned about the revolutionary events of the Atlantic world in the late eighteenth century.
+How did news flows mediate between North Americans’ experience of “revolution” abroad and the actual events in places such as Paris, Port-au-Prince, Dublin, and Amsterdam?
 How did war, commerce, and even bad weather shape the news that Americans received, and how did this, in turn, shape their political responses to revolutionary events?